 The SF State Graduate College of Education offers the following undergraduate programs:

-Students in the Bachelor of Science in Communicative Disorders will be prepared to enter graduate programs in Speech-Language Pathology or Audiology.
-In addition, the BS in CD is an excellent foundation and pathway to graduate programs for a number of education, human service and health professions.
-The undergraduate sequence or a program equivalence is a prerequisite to the Master of Science in Communicative Disorders, also offered in the GCOE.
-Related fields open to the BS graduate in CD include employment as a teacher’s assistant, classroom aide, child development worker, and Speech-Language Pathology Assistant with additional intern experience beyond the undergraduate degree.
+Students in the Bachelor of Science in Speech, Language and Hearing Sciences will be prepared to enter graduate programs in Speech-Language Pathology or Audiology.
+In addition, the BS in SLHS is an excellent foundation and pathway to graduate programs for a number of education, human service and health professions.
+The undergraduate sequence or a program equivalence is a prerequisite to the Master of Science in Speech, Language and Hearing Sciences, also offered in the GCOE.
+Related fields open to the BS graduate in SLHS include employment as a teacher’s assistant, classroom aide, child development worker, and Speech-Language Pathology Assistant with additional intern experience beyond the undergraduate degree.

 - Classified standing as an undergraduate student at SFSU

-- Declare CD major either as an entering student or through a change of major
+- Declare SLHS major either as an entering student or through a change of major

 - Prior to beginning major coursework, complete 60 units of university coursework